When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 So, ready to discover all the patterns from Named Clothing?
 Find the entire collection here.

-Come on, all that's left to do!
+Come on, all that's left to do is!

 Get your needles ready!